2021- 2022 Parent/Student Handbook

-Covenant Christian School is a private, multi denominational school for preschool, elementary and middle school children.
-It is owned and operated by the Covenant Christian School Association, which is composed of the parents of Covenant students and supporters who agree with our mission, philosophy, and goals.
+Covenant Christian School (CCS) is a private, multi denominational school for preschool, elementary and middle school children.
+It is owned and operated by the Covenant Christian School Association, which is composed of the parents of CCS students and supporters who agree with our mission, philosophy, and goals.
 The Association meets annually to elect a School Board that governs the school by developing policy, hiring staff, determining an operating budget, and establishing the cost of tuition.

 Association membership is granted to all parents and guardians who are able to assent in writing to the Statements of Intention (located on the Application for Admission form).
-As a voting member of the Association, parents are eligible for nomination to Covenant’s School Board of directors and committees.
+As a voting member of the Association, parents are eligible for nomination to CCS’s School Board of directors and committees.

 Those parents and guardians who are not able to assent to the Association Basis and Purpose must agree in writing to permit their children to be taught according to the Christian philosophy of the school.

 Private schools are schools of choice.
 CCS is a private school with the right to refuse or dismiss any student/family.
 Any parent who wishes to have a Christian education for his/her child agrees that the parent and child will abide by the policies and regulations of the school.
 If policies and/or regulations are not adhered to, the child may be asked to leave the school by the administration at any academic level.

 Preschool students must be of age by September 1st of the year of enrollment.